10 Tours Found

 Giant Jungle Swing - AJ Hackett

 - Giant Jungle Swing with Free transfers

 Great Barrier Reef

 Only got a half day to spare?
 Don't worry there are plenty of ways to view the reef when you're short of time.
-Green Island is the easiest option and most accessible, located just a 45 minute ferry ride from Cairns.
+Green Island and Fitzroy Island are easily accessible from Cairns City Reef Fleet Terminal at the Cairns Marina.
+Both islands are a 50 minute ferry ride from Cairns.
 With frequent departures throughout the day, you can plan your trip to fit around your travel itinerary.
 Combo options are a popular choice for those who have just a day to spare, whereby you can combine a half day visit to Green Island with many other popular half day trip options such as the Kuranda Train & Skyrail, Hot Air Ballooning, Rafting or Horseriding.
 Bus transfers are included which add to the convenience of these packages, and make for a smooth enjoyable day.

 Heli flights allow you to be whisked away and arrive at the reef in no time.
 The views are spectacular, and it really puts into perspective the magnificance of the Great Barrier Reef.
 Combined with a snorkel you will get to experience the best of the reef from above and below.
 Options are available to heli in and heli out or cruise and heli, depending on your time constraints and budget.
 For a luxurious reef experience why not take a heli flight to a deserted sandy cay and enjoy brunch on your own exclusive sandy island, what better way to start your day in paradise!